-Public and agency input allows decision makers to benefit from local knowledge and consider community issues and concerns.
+Public and agency input allows decision makers to consider community concerns and benefit from local knowledge.
 The public participates in the NEPA process during the following stages:

 Public participation is an important part of the National Environmental Policy Act process.
 Submitting substantive and concise public comments is one of the most important aspects of that process.

-"Substantive” comments, in the sense of an environmental analysis document, are comments on the analysis that contain practical importance, value, or effect.
-Submitting substantive and concise public comments is one of the most important aspects of the NEPA process.
+"Substantive" comments, in the sense of an environmental analysis document, are comments on the analysis that contain practical importance, value, or effect.
+Submitting a substantive and concise public comment on the Draft Supplemental EIS/OEIS is one of the most important aspects of the National Environmental Policy Act process.

 The most effective comments are those that provide useful information to the Navy.
 For instance, submit comments if you find: